-- Let’s get deeper: By the end of the first 6 to 9 months, bring in the “Team” an experienced advisor that specializes in family business transitions, succession planning, and how to navigate family dynamics.
+- Let’s get deeper: By the end of the first 6 to 9 months, bring into the “Team” an experienced adviser that specializes in family business transitions, succession planning, and how to navigate family dynamics.
 The Team must create a business plan that is reviewed regularly to address where potential conflicts might arise or future risks.

 - Let’s give up control: When the parent starts to feel comfortable that the kids have enough knowledge of the business, the parent must announce to the employees that children will start to totally run the business, wish some behind the scenes coaching and guidance from the parent.
 The parent becomes an employee of the salon and is paid as such.

 - Let's say goodbye: Once the employees trust the children’s commitment to the salon and that their management skills will bring them employment stability and financial success, it’s the time for the parent to give up the behind-the-scenes management help and final financial control of the salon.
 The parent can stay and work without any responsibilities, as in my case because I still love doing hair, or choose to retire.

 CLICK HERE to learn more about the Charles Ifergan Salons.